kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-81-empty-apirule-v2-spec.md

 ## Cause

-The APIRule was originally created using version `v1beta1` and has not yet been migrated to the version `v2` by the user.
+The APIRule was originally created using version `v1beta1`, and you haven't yet migrated it to version `v2`.
 Since the latest stable version of the APIRule in the Kubernetes API is now `v2`, running the `kubectl get` command without specifying a version of APIRule assumes version `v2`.